Category Archives: Meditation

 And yet.
 Writing is how I sort myself out.
 How have I become so disinterested in what’s going on?
 One voice in me says, “It’s all ego driven.”
 My practice is to engage fully in the moment, with the world I inhabit and the tasks I complete.
 I have made a judgment that to be Buddhist requires forsaking the mind.
 I’ve projected that judgment onto my teacher (not that I’ve told her).
 In my head, Maezen says this, even though she’s never uttered those words.

 Another voice in me calls out, reminding me of other reasons to write.
 In childhood I felt a deep yearning to know more about my parents, about their childhood experiences, about what they thought of life and current events.
 Now, as a parent, I understand the difficulty of dredging up memories with specifics to make a good story.
-Claire often asks me, “Tell me a story about your childhood,” and I simply don’t have access to the memories.
+Bean often asks me, “Tell me a story about your childhood,” and I simply don’t have access to the memories.
 Writing is a pathway into them.

 I’ve also a strong desire to be known, seen, heard since childhood.
 I want my child to know about me, if she is interested when she is older.
 So there is some value in writing.
 I’ve approached my blog as a kind of commonplace book, where one might read and see what piqued my interest.
 But as I read Mr. Penumbra’s 24-Hour Bookstore, I am tantalized by the idea of a Codex Vitae.
 What is that, you ask?
 In the novel…